 Our Chimichurri Spice combines a whole lot of flavors.
 The almost apricot flavor of aji mirasol chiles, the peppery sweetness of guajillo and New Mexico chiles, and the earthiness of oregano, cumin and bay for an ideal flavor base to make Chimichurri sauce.
 Just mix it with lots of fresh herbs, citrus, plenty of garlic, vinegar and oil, to create a sassy sauce that begs to be put on…..everything!

 When used as a marinade, the grill fire tames the acidity of the vinegar, enhances the sweetness of the citrus, and intensifies the heat of the chiles.
 Another drizzle of sauce to finish leaves any cut of meat, beef especially, perfectly balanced in that sweet-tart-spicy-meaty union that screams “summer food” the world over.
-The flavors of Chimichurri sauce bloom over time, melding together and becoming even more cohesive, so make enough to keep in the fridge for about a month.
-Insider tip: A “month’s worth” is double what you think it is.
+The flavors of this Chimichurri sauce bloom over time, melding together and becoming even more cohesive, so keep some in the fridge all summer long.